update-alternatives(1) — Linux manual page

 There are several packages which provide a text editor compatible

 with vi, for example nvi and vim.
-Which one is used is controlled
+Which one is used is

-and the associated manual page.
+program itself and the associated manual page.

 To display the available packages which provide vi and the